-Santa Rosa Village (SRV) houses approximately 657 first-year first-time college students.
-SRV offers double and triple occupancy bedrooms, with shared gender-specific bathrooms, one all-gender restroom per pod, furnished bedrooms, including a cube size mini-fridge.
+Santa Rosa Village (SRV) houses approximately 585 first-year first-time college students.
+SRV offers double and single occupancy bedrooms, with shared gender-specific bathrooms, one all-gender restroom per pod, furnished bedrooms, including a cube size mini-fridge.
 Each floor has wireless internet access, a study room, and a furnished family room with a TV, refrigerator, microwave, and sink.

-Santa Cruz Village (SCV) houses approximately 484 sophomore and upper-division residents.
+Santa Cruz Village (SCV) houses approximately 452 sophomore and upper-division residents.
 SCV offers twobedroom, one-bath, furnished suites shared by four students.
 Each furnished suite has cable TV access and wireless internet access.

-Anacapa Village (AV) houses approximately 476 upper-division residents.
+Anacapa Village (AV) houses approximately 3484 upper-division residents.
 Each of the 87 apartments shared by four to six students offer a nicely appointed living room, dining room, and kitchen in addition to four bedrooms and two shared bathrooms.

-Town Center (TC) apartments are located east of the library, and is comprised of 58 furnished apartment style units, housing approximately 115 residents.
+Town Center (TC) apartments are located east of the library, and is comprised of 58 furnished apartment style units, housing approximately 99 residents.
 Residents enjoy special amenities in their apartment, including a washer and dryer, air conditioning, living room furniture, bar stools, and a full kitchen that includes a microwave and refrigerator.

-Note: Until further notice, housing facilities will only be available as permitted by public health and university officials.
-Please call or visit the Santa Cruz Village office for more information about reserving or using HRE common spaces.
+Note: Housing facilities are available as permitted by public health and university officials and are subjected to change.
+Please call or visit your village office for more information about HRE common spaces.

-1. Caring for Your Suite or Apartment
+I. Caring for Your Suite or Apartment